laravel/docs/requests.md

     // With Query String...
     $url = $request->fullUrl();

-You may also get the full URL after appending query parameters, so if the request is targeted at `http://domain.com/foo`, the following method will return `http://domain.com/foo?bar=baz`:
+You may also get the full URL and append query parameters.
+For example, if the request is targeted at `http://domain.com/foo`, the following method will return `http://domain.com/foo?bar=baz`:

     $url = $request->fullUrlWithQuery(['bar' => 'baz']);